sobolev-alexey/bookstore/README.md

 * [NestJS framework](https://nestjs.com/)

-### Disclaimer!
+### Disclaimer

 The design of the page was taken from the https://www.bookdepository.com/.
-This project was created for only demonstrational purposes.
+This project was created for demonstrational purposes only.
 I do **NOT** intend to produce any commercial content from this!

 ### Insights